giantswarm/ingress-nginx-app/README.md

 ## Deployment

 * Managed by [app-operator].
-* Production releases are stored in the [giantswarm-catalog].
+* Production releases are stored in the [giantswarm-catalog] and [default-catalog].
-* WIP releases are stored in the [giantswarm-test-catalog].
+* WIP releases are stored in the [giantswarm-test-catalog] and [default-test-catalog].

 ## Installing the Chart